jplaroche2000/striim/README.md

     cd striim/docker
     ```

-    then edit docker-compose.yml/extra_hosts section to reflect the public IP of your Kafka host.
+    then edit docker-compose.yml/extra_hosts section to reflect the public IP of your Kafka broker(s).

     Ex.: